Lab Advice on Writing Research Papers

 Describe prior work in your own words and never cut and paste text.
 Plagiarism can be easily detected and cause a paper to be instantly rejected.

 - Define before use.

 Always make sure you define terms/notation before you use them.
 Since you are so familiar with your topic and notation, be on guard for this and your ask your proofreaders to help with this.

 be specific whenever possible.
 Avoid vagueness!: watch out for words like "usually, mostly, often, some, many...".
+Give crisp, refutable hypotheses.

 - Experiments are used to evaluate, never to validate.